 Is the Kathmandu Tour physically demanding?

 No, the Kathmandu Tour is generally easy and involves light walking.
-Some sites have stairs (e.g., Swayambhunath), but alternatives can be arranged for travellers with mobility concerns.
+Some sites have stairs (e.g., Swayambhunath), but alternatives can be arranged for travelers with mobility concerns.

-Yes, elderly travellers can comfortably join the tour.
+Yes, elderly travelers can comfortably join the tour.
 The itinerary can be adjusted with shorter walking distances, vehicle access, and additional rest time.

 Can I customize my Kathmandu tour itinerary?